Registration and Scheduling

 - Speak to the instructor to confirm approval to add the class.

-- Visit the Academic Advising Program to obtain a form to add the class.
+- Visit the UNC Advising Program to obtain a form to add the class.

 - Complete the student information and class information sections of the form.